-We’ve got the answers—Mondays when the Summit Racing tech department tackles your automotive-related conundrums.
+We’ve got the answers—the Summit Racing tech department tackles your automotive-related conundrums.
 Last week, we tackled a rich air/fuel condition.
 This week, we’re revisiting the popular subject and offering up a few more possible solutions as well as some general tuning tips.

 J.R. • Summerland, CA